American Prairie Field School

 The Field School comprises education programs for grades K through 12, with overnight or day programs available depending on grade.
 The STEM curriculum connects students with experts and research scientists from Smithsonian Institute and American Prairie.
 Subjects vary and include natural and human history, astronomy, plant biology, wildlife ecology, and geology.
 All programs will align with NGSS Next Generation Science Standards.

-For more information and to register, contact Education Coordinator Dusty Rixford: [email protected].
+For more information and to register, contact Education Manager Dusty Rixford: [email protected].

 Overnight Program